pjtunstall/retro-raiders/README.md

 Works best on Chrome or Brave.
 Maximize the window to full-screen mode and make sure the toobar is hidden.
 Adjust zoom as needed.

-Note: We've hosted a scoreboard at Firebase, in the form of a Firestore Database, and a server, written in Go, as middleware to handle database operations, on Google App Engine, part of Google Cloud.
+Note: we've hosted a scoreboard at Firebase, in the form of a Firestore Database, and a server, written in Go, as middleware to handle database operations, on Google App Engine, part of Google Cloud.
 You can find the code for this server in the `firestore` folder.
 (The `server` folder contains an earlier version of this Go server that we used for prototyping offline, along with a JSON file to represent the high scores.)

 ## 4. Play offline